-The Board of Directors held four (4) meetings during fiscal 2000.
-All members of the Board of Directors during fiscal 2000 attended at least seventy-five percent (75%) of the aggregate of the total number of meetings of the Board of Directors held during the fiscal year and the total number of meetings held by all committees of the Board on which each such director served.
+The Board of Directors held four meetings during fiscal 2001.
+All members of the Board of Directors during fiscal 2001 attended at least seventy-five percent of the aggregate of the total number of meetings of the Board of Directors held during the fiscal year and the total number of meetings held by all committees of the Board on which each such director served.
 There are no family relationships among executive officers or directors of the Company.
 The Board of Directors has an Audit Committee and a Compensation Committee.

-The Audit Committee of the Board of Directors held five (5) meetings during fiscal 2000.
-The Audit Committee, which during 2000 was comprised of Mr. Durbin and Dr. Lambeth, recommends engagement of the Company's independent accountants, approves services performed by such accountants, and reviews and evaluates the Company's accounting system and its system of internal controls.
+The Audit Committee of the Board of Directors held four meetings during fiscal 2001.
+The Audit Committee, which during 2001 comprised Mr. Durbin, Mr. Farinsky (after his appointment in May 2001) and Dr. Lambeth, recommends engagement of the Company's independent accountants, approves services performed by such accountants, and reviews and evaluates the Company's accounting system and its system of internal controls.

-The Compensation Committee of the Board of Directors held two (2) meeting during fiscal 2000.
-The Compensation Committee, which during 2000 was comprised of Dr. Lambeth and Dr. Smead, has overall responsibility for the Company's compensation policies and determines the compensation payable to the Company's executive officers, including their participation in certain of the Company's employee benefit and stock plans.
+The Compensation Committee of the Board of Directors held one meeting during fiscal 2001.
+The Compensation Committee, which during 2001 comprised Dr. Lambeth and Dr. Smead, has overall responsibility for the Company's compensation policies and determines the compensation payable to the Company's executive officers, including their participation in certain of the Company's employee benefit and stock plans.